mikewest/resource-policy/README.md

 And so on, and so on...

 These headers would be cached along with the response, and could be enforced by the client, even if the cached response was injected by a Service Worker, or extracted from a bundle.

+## FAQ

+### Couldn't we just extend `Cross-Origin-Resource-Policy` instead of minting a new header?

+Yes.
+We could.
+Something like `Cross-Origin-Resource-Policy: site=same-site, frame-ancestors=same-site, dest=iframe` is certainly possible to ship, as CORP is defined as failing open.
+If folks could quickly align on a new syntax, there might still be room to change things up, but it would be somewhat unfortunate if a server that wished to impose _more_ restrictions on a resource ended up instead imposing _fewer_ unless they engaged in UA sniffing for browsers that didn't support the new hotness.

+Shipping a new header avoids this problem, at the expense of adding complexity (and a deprecation story) to the platform.
+It might well be more reasonable to accept the backwards compatibility story above by reusing the existing header instead.